 Defining the purpose of your business is paramount to setting the right course and staying true to your direction.
 This is frequently called your Vision, and it is the big picture, long-term, overarching reason your company exists.
 It is where you are going, but it is also your why.

 If you start with this, then everything else flows from it and is easily defined.
-If this piece isn’t clear, then you are likely running around throwing things at the wall to see what sticks and hoping there is enough cash to operate.
+If this isn’t clear, then you are likely throwing things at the wall to see what sticks, hoping there’s enough cash to operate.
 Not the smartest way to run a business, that’s for sure.

-If you are clear on your purpose, or Vision, then you can set the parameters of how you accomplish this using your Mission.
+If you’re clear on your purpose, your Vision, then you can set parameters of how you succeed using your Mission.
 The company’s Mission lays out how it functions in order to reach its Vision.
 The Mission defines how you get to your Vision.
 It is the pieces that make up the guts of your day-to-day operations.

 Asking questions like:

 How do we drive our results?

 …are all helpful when defining your mission.
 I look at it as the outline that leads to the Vision.

 To provide financial fitness and peace of mind for our clients to drive their ideas, inspirations, and goals into successful results.

 For us, it’s about helping our customers succeed.
 We support companies with their financial health, so we focus on helping them reach their dreams based on knowing they have clean financials.